akleventis/lan_mac_remote/README.md

 ## Overview
 <img align='right' width=170 src="screen.PNG" />

-[Go server](./server/api.go): Runs on the mac and handles triggering OS operations based on incoming http requests
+[Go server](./server/api.go): Runs on the mac and handles triggering OS operations based on incoming http requests.
+Includes fileserver for Next.js static build

 [React client](./client/): Runs on a device connected to the same network and acts as the user interface for sending commands.

-[Build script](./start_app.sh): Retrieves the machine’s local IP address, injects it into the client via an environment variable, and launches both the client and server
+[Build script dev](./start_app_dev.sh): Retrieves the machine’s local IP address, injects it into the client via an environment variable, and launches both the client and server

+[Build script prod](./start_app_prod.sh): Generates a static Next.js build and serves it via the Go server.
+The frontend and backend share the same IP address as they are hosted together

 ### Available OS Actions
 - play / pause